pixelfederation/ubuntu-base/README.md

 **Usage:** `__config_keepalived`

 **Description:**
-If keepalived has been abled via `__config_service_keepalived` This function will autogenerate the keepalived config based on various environment variables.
+If keepalived has been enabled via `__config_service_keepalived` This function will auto generate the keepalived config based on various environment variables.

-##### Keepalived Autoconfiguration Options and Defaults
+##### Keepalived Auto Configuration Options and Defaults

 | **Variable**                                | **Default**                        |